ichthyosaurus/sailfish-patch/MANPAGE.md

 ## AUTHOR
-Written by Mirian Margiani, originally based on `gen-sailfish-patch` by Cornerman.
+Written by Mirian Margiani, originally based on `gen-sailfish-patch` by Cornerman (2016).

 ## COPYRIGHT
-Copyright (C) 2016  Cornerman, 2018-2021  Mirian Margiani
+Copyright (C) 2018-2023 Mirian Margiani

 `sailfish-patch` is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software